-Transpower is committed to working across our wider supply chain to better understand, report and manage our Scope 3 GHG emissions.
-To address this challenge, we have initiated several work programmes under our Sustainability Strategy focused on improving data capture and reducing associated Scope 3 emissions with our key Service Providers and suppliers.
+Transpower continues to work closely with our wider supply chain to better understand, report and manage our Scope 3 GHG emissions.
+To address this challenge, several work programmes were initiated in FY21 under our Sustainability Strategy focused on improving data capture and reducing associated Scope 3 emissions with our key Service Providers and suppliers.

-As part of the Sustainability Strategy work programme, over the current 2021 Financial Year reporting period, Transpower moved from using an estimated financial expenditure-based approach to our Scope 3 emissions to a hybrid method - capturing both actual emissions data from our Service Providers and suppliers as well as some financial expenditure-based estimated data.
-Due to this new reporting method and more accurate emissions factors, Transpower's Scope 3 emissions associated with purchased goods and services, and capital goods and construction, decreased substantially compared to FY20.
+As part of the Sustainability Strategy work programme, FY22 saw a continued focus to move from an estimated financial expenditure-based approach to our Scope 3 emissions to a hybrid method - capturing both actual emissions data from our Service Providers and suppliers as well as some financial expenditure-based estimated data.
+Due to this new reporting method and more accurate emissions factors, Transpower's Scope 3 emissions associated with purchased goods and services, and capital goods and construction, continued the trend of decline from FY20.